h-projects/gasbot/README.md

 If you see any problems, tell us in the [Support Server](https://discord.gg/AbUw9fh) or [open an issue](https://github.com/h-projects/gasbot/issues).

 ## Why?
-Because G is evil and it must be destroyed.
+Because "G" is evil and it must be destroyed.